 On June 28, 1962, the Senate adopted Resolution No. 22, requesting that no action be taken on the plan until a Senate committee report had been received by the Commission.
-A report was made by the Senate Fact Finding Committee on
+A report was made by the Senate Fact Finding Committee on Natural Resources, which, in summary, said:

-CALENDAR TTEM 5.
+CALENDAR ITEM 5.
 (CONTD.)